catllian/cse15l-lab-reports/labreport2.md

 Most of the code execution is the same as the first input except for the last few lines.
 When I went to the website (entered the URL), the main method of StringServer was called, and the same lines executed.
 Then `handleRequest()` is called, with most of the lines executing with the same results.
 Then `url.getQuery().split(“=”)` is used to assign the URL (split on the “=” character) to a String array called `parameters`.
-In the `parameters` array, the first element is the “s” from the URL, and the second element is the given query string, “SecondLine” in this instance.
-The local String variable `strTotal` is modified to a String that is a concatenation of 'strTotal', the given query string, and new line character. `strTotal` is returned, which prints the "FirstLine" on the first line and "SecondLine" on the second line.
+In the `parameters` array, the first element is the “s” from the URL, and the second element is the given query string, “SecondLine”.
+The local String variable `strTotal` is now assigned to a String that is a concatenation of 'strTotal', the given query string, and new line character. `strTotal` is returned, which prints the "FirstLine" on the first line and "SecondLine" on the second line.

 # Part 2